Jean Thomas (biochemist): Career and research

 Her other contributions to external organizations include serving on the Science and Engineering Research Council, the Council of the Royal Society, the Engineering and Physical Sciences Research Council, the Scientific Advisory Committee of the Lister Institute of Preventive Medicine, and the Scientific Advisory Committee of the Imperial Cancer Research Fund.
 Starting in 1994, she served as a trustee of the British Museum for ten years.
 In October 2000, she became a governor of the Wellcome Trust, the world's largest biomedical research charity.
 In 2002 she was elected a Fellow of the Academy of Medical Sciences (FMedSci) and she is also a Fellow of the Learned Society of Wales (FLSW).
 Between 2000 and 2005, she served as president of the Biochemical Society and was granted honorary membership of that body in 2008.
 The Wolfson Foundation, an independent charity that supports excellence in science and education, appointed her as a trustee in November 2013.
 In 2014, Thomas was elected as the second President of the Royal Society of Biology, succeeding Nancy Rothwell of the University of Manchester.
 In 2018 she was appointed Chancellor of Swansea University.

 In addition to the many positions she has held, Thomas became an honorary fellow of the University of Wales Swansea in 1987 and of Cardiff University in 1998.
 She was also granted honorary doctorates in science from the University of Wales in 1992 and from the University of East Anglia in 2002.
-In 2009, she was ordained as an honorary fellow of Aberystwyth University in recognition of her distinguished career as a Welsh scientist.
+In 2009, she was made an honorary fellow of Aberystwyth University in recognition of her distinguished career as a Welsh scientist.